 Even with the advent of tablets that offer the flexibility of working on the move, ultrabooks have not lost their relevance.
-Ultrabooks available on the market are capable of performing most tasks performed by your normal laptop.
+Latest ultrabooks available in the market are capable of performing most tasks performed by your normal laptop.
 It is worth noting that the thinner and lighter ultrabooks do not necessarily have the best specifications.
-Here is the list of best ultrabooks available in India.
+Here is a list of the best ultrabooks available in India in 2018.

 The Dell XPS was one of the first to come up with the near bezel-less displays which they call InfnityEdge, and continuous update in their design still makes it one of best options on the market.
 The amount of thought that the company has put in providing comfortable palm rest is commendable.
 Despite the slim design, Dell has not compromised on the connectivity options and has provided a Noble Lock Slot, USB 3.0 Port, and even a Thunderbolt 3 port among other options.
 You also get a touch display which can come in quite handy while working on the go.

 Lenovo has taken it to the competition with the Ideapad series that is capable of taking on the best in the business.
 The Lenovo Ideapad 710S is a well-designed ultra-portable and sleek laptop that weighs around 1.1 kg.
 The nearly bezel-less full-HD display offers more viewing space ensuring an immersive experience.
 The device comes with an Intel Core i5 7th generation processor, 8GB DDR3 RAM, and 256 GB of storage.
 The battery backup with continuous web browsing is around 8-10 hours.